Adiwarna: Production

-Reception
+Release and reception

 Adiwarna was released on 29 June 1998, just six months after Siti Nurhaliza set up her company bearing her name, Siti Nurhaliza Productions, the album was a commercial success.
 Over 200,000 units sold, Adiwarna also peaked at number one on RIM's local album chart.
 The album later sold more than 300,000 units in Indonesian market.

 To promote the album, four songs in the album – "Purnama Merindu", "Diari Hatimu", "Satu Cinta Dua Jiwa" and "Sendiri" was released as the main singles and later made into music videos.
 Her further singles – "Lagu Ku Di Hatimu", "Demi Kasih Sayang", "Kita Kan Bersama" and "Gelora Asmara" also were made into music videos.
 "Satu Cinta Dua Jiwa", the third single in the album were translated into English as "We'll be as One".
 It was later on sent for the South Pacific International Song and Singing Competition held in Australia which made her to receive 2 awards.

 The album's fourth single, "Sendiri" was released in Indonesia and retitled as "Mencintaimu Selamanya".
 "Diari Hatimu", the second single in the album faced criticism when Siti accused for plagiarism to the song owing the similarities with "Rindang Tak Berbuah" sung by Indonesian singer, Kirey.
 However, the controversy began to answered when the composer, Ferdi Khalid NS is the same person who composed both songs, for the Malaysian version, the music and lyrics was rearranged while the melody remains unchanged.